-Perhaps you’re wanting to locate a crush, lover, boyfriend or girlfriend, spouse, potential date, or long lost friend online and through social media.
+Perhaps you’re wanting to locate a crush, lover, boyfriend or girlfriend, spouse, a potential date, or long-lost friend online and through social media.
 Regardless of the circumstance, there is usually a time when most people want to track down or check to see whether someone is on social media.

 For some, it is to connect, while others are checking up on their spouse, lover, or date to see if they are using social media inappropriately behind their back.